-Leaving a Dashlane Team plan
+Leaving a Dashlane Starter or Team plan

 If your admin enabled the "Removing company items for revoked users" feature, items you saved to your Business Space are removed from your account.